Sensational Shoe Planters

 How to Make Your Own Shoe Planter Projects

-If these creative containers have inspired to you turn a shoe into a planter, then get started with these easy projects:
+If these creative containers have inspired to you turn a shoe into a planter, then get started below:

 - Learn how to make your own vertical vegetable planter from a hanging pocket shoe organiser like the one below at Instructables.